Code-Institute-Submissions/kuua/README.md

 ## Testing

-No testing has been automated.
+- No testing has been automated.
 All performed manually.
-We have asked 10 people to act as potential users of the website.
+- We have asked 10 people to act as potential users of the website.

-## Manual testing

 - All the tests below where done manually.
 - The tests where done in Chrome, Safari, Firefox and IE